ARM-software/Tool-Solutions/ml-tool-examples/hikey960-ubuntu/README.md

 ## Flashing the base firmware and OS

-The flash process builds on an [existing proejct used to flash the base firmware and operating system](https://github.com/96boards-hikey/tools-images-hikey960).
-It also ensures the partion table is reset to the default state before installing the operating system.
+The flash process builds on an [existing project used to flash the base firmware and operating system](https://github.com/96boards-hikey/tools-images-hikey960).
+It also ensures the partition table is reset to the default state before installing the operating system.
 The flow is to clone the project from github, copy in some new files, and run the flash procedure.

 ```console
 $ git clone https://github.com/96boards-hikey/tools-images-hikey960